 GeneCards Summary for PC Gene

 PC (Pyruvate Carboxylase) is a Protein Coding gene.
-Diseases associated with PC include Pyruvate Carboxylase Deficiency and Pyruvate Carboxylase Deficiency, Benign Type.
-Among its related pathways are Metabolism and Citrate cycle (TCA cycle).
+Diseases associated with PC include Pyruvate Carboxylase Deficiency and Pyruvate Carboxylase Deficiency, Severe Neonatal Type.
+Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Defective HLCS causes multiple carboxylase deficiency.
 GO annotations related to this gene include ligase activity and biotin carboxylase activity.

 UniProtKB/Swiss-Prot for PC Gene

 Pyruvate carboxylase catalyzes a 2-step reaction, involving the ATP-dependent carboxylation of the covalently attached biotin in the first step and the transfer of the carboxyl group to pyruvate in the second.
 Catalyzes in a tissue specific manner, the initial reactions of glucose (liver, kidney) and lipid (adipose tissue, liver, brain) synthesis from pyruvate.